maxrudolph1/maxrudolph1.github.io/_pages/about.md

   - /about.html
 ---

 Hey!
-I’m Max Rueolfasdf, a second year Master's student at Georgia Tech.
+I’m Max, a second year Master's student at Georgia Tech.
 My research focuses on teaching robots how to control and coordinate themselves.
 I use reinforcement learning to teach teams of heterogeneous robots to coordinate themselves and quadrupedal robots how to navigate in real-world environments.
 I graduated from Georgia Tech in May 2020 with a degree in electrical engineering and a minor in robotics.

 I do work in the Structured Techniques for Algorithmic Robotics lab (<a href="https://star-lab.cc.gatech.edu/">STAR</a>) with Professor <a href="https://harishravichandar.com/">Harish Ravichandar</a> and the Robot Autonomy and Interacitve Learning lab (<a href="https://www.cc.gatech.edu/~chernova/">RAIL</a>) with Professor <a href="https://rail.gatech.edu/">Sonia Chernova</a>.
 I work closely with Robotics PhD student <a href="https://www.joannetruong.com/">Joanne Truong</a>.